coderefinery/git-collaborative/_episodes/03-distributed.md

 *local*: ![]({{ site.baseurl }}/img/forking/github-local-03.svg)

-### Part D: File a pull request
+### Part E: File a pull request

 Then file a pull request from the branch on your fork towards the master branch on the repository where you forked from.

-Here is a pictorial representation for parts C and D:
+Here is a pictorial representation for parts D and E:

 ![]({{ site.baseurl }}/img/forking/forking-2.svg)